NicholasRabbit/Operating-Systems/Notes of Operating Systems.md

 ## 6.S081

+The Objectives of 6.S081

+1. Will extend a simple OS named XV6.
+Labs are designed for students to write some functions to extend the XV6.
+For example, in the first lab we should write a sleep function to let the OS fall asleep.
+2.

 ### 0, Learning Tips

 1. Learning pointers in C.
 2. Read the [guidance](https://pdos.csail.mit.edu/6.828/2021/labs/guidance.html) before you do any lab.
 3. [Schedule](https://pdos.csail.mit.edu/6.828/2021/schedule.html)
+4. The textbook should be read along with the source code of xv6.
+5. "&c" means "etc" or "et cetera".

 ### 1, What are operating systems?